FrancoLAO/FrancoLAO/README.md

 ###

-<p align="left">I'm a student from Bolivia 🇧🇴, currently studying at Univalle in Santa Cruz.<br>- 🎓 I’m pursuing a degree in Computer Systems Engineering.<br>- 🎵 I enjoy walking, listening to music, and working out at the gym.<br>- 🌱 I’m always looking to learn and grow in technology and development.<br>- 🤖 I’m passionate about Artificial Intelligence and love exploring its endless possibilities every day.</p>
+<p align="left">I'm a student from Bolivia, currently studying at Univalle in Santa Cruz.<br>- 🎓 I’m pursuing a degree in Computer Systems Engineering.<br>- 🎵 I enjoy walking, listening to music, and working out at the gym.<br>- 🌱 I’m always looking to learn and grow in technology and development.<br>- 🤖 I’m passionate about Artificial Intelligence and love exploring its endless possibilities every day.</p>

 ###